intepa/the-many-blockchain/README.md

 5)  Open your browser and make sure you have [Metamask](https://metamask.io/download.html) installed
 6)  Add Ganache network to Metamask using `http://127.0.0.1:7545` and chain-ID `1337`
 7)  Run `npm start` to start the development server
-8)  Import some of the accounts from Ganache to Metamask (using their primary keys) to interact with the various smart contracts
+8)  Import some of the accounts from Ganache to Metamask (using their private keys) to interact with the various smart contracts

 ---